Anna-Belaya/antaeus/README.md

   * Write simple cron job to test billing functionality

 ##### Points to thinking about:
 * Problem when database row could be updated by multiple users.
 Some locking mechanism?
-Or to use async approach?
-Maybe use queue to avoid duplicates in payment process (something like publish–subscribe model)?
+* To use async approach?
+* Maybe use queue to avoid duplicates in payment process (something like publish–subscribe model)?
 * Exceptions handling
 * Customer could have many invoices.
 How to define order of payment?
 * Queries processing in a more optimised way (indexes; grouping invoices by status and customer id to perform batch actions and increase database calls)